- Home

 This is to date the most compact size for cameras with Sony Pregius S 4th generation supplied with 10 Gbit/s bandwidth.

-Earlier mentioned small pixels are 2.74 µm helps with the choice of C-mount lenses thus improving the cost attractivity and allowing a smaller footprint for mobility.
+The small pixel size of 2.74 µm and thus sensor sizes from 1/1.8” to 1/1.1” help with the choice of C-mount lenses, improving the cost attractivity and allowing a smaller footprint for mobility.

-Power requirements are as low as 3 Watt which allows the cameras to be bus powered directly through the cable.
+Power consumption is as low as 3 Watts which allows the cameras to be bus powered directly over the cable.

-In regard to cables - the sensors are utilizing both USB3 and PCIe interface to offer simplicity and multi camera system synchronization.
+In regard to cables - the sensors utilize both USB3 and PCIe interfaces to offer simplicity and excellent multiple camera system synchronization.

-To summarize, the sensor models joining the XIMEA portfolio as first are prepared in versions with USB3 or PCIe interface and provide the following parameters:
+To summarize, the sensor models joining the XIMEA portfolio with USB3 or PCIe interface provide the following parameters:

 - 5.1 Mpix, Sony IMX547, color and monochrome, 2472 x 2064, 1/1.8"